 Upon completion of this course, you will be able to:

-• Describe InTouch for System Platform visualization components
+• Describe InTouch for System Platform visualisation components

 • Describe situational awareness concepts